Full-time: 3 years, Part-time: 6 years

 International Business – your questions answered

-In the below video, Lecturer, Dr Mehdi Hassan, answers some of the most frequently asked questions about International Business at the University of Derby.
-You can also watch exclusive subject content by signing up to Derby on Demand.
+In the below video, Senior Lecturer, Dr Mehdi Hasan, answers some of the most frequently asked questions about International Business at the University of Derby.

 This International Business Management degree is accredited by two professional bodies: the Chartered Institute of Management Accountants (CIMA) and the Chartered Management Institute (CMI).
 These are important quality marks, demonstrating that the degree has been independently assessed and judged to be high quality and relevant to a specific industry.